coetzeer/coetzeer/_drafts/2018-10-16-installing-nextcloud.markdown

 # The end state

-A good way to not dwell to much on it is to get out of the way right in the beginning.
+A good way to not dwell to much on the 'Mr BoringPants McFailure' syndrome is to get out of the way right in the beginning.
 I got NextCloud installed.
 I did it manually thinking I'd go back and retrofit an ansible script on it.
 In that regard I failed.

-But I did get a functional installation of NextCloud up and running that is service 4 important purposes:
+But I did get a functional installation of NextCloud up and running that is servicing 4 important purposes:

 1. It's receiving photos from my iPhone.
 The reliability of the Iphone app to awaken itself and reliably execute a sync seems a bit spotty from time to time, but it appears to be working more often than it doesn't work.
 2. It's acting as a portal for audiobooks.
 I have mounted my audiobook hoarding zfs dataset into the NextCloud jail.
 I've then added this read-only external storage to my wife's NextCloud account.
 She can navigate into this share and download audiobooks onto her phone, and then use the Mp3 Audiobooks app to play them back.
 This is MUCH easier than attempting to use Itunes to do the same thing.